CSC207-UofT/course-project-optimistic-newts/phase0/progress_report.md

 We are all looking forward to continuing the development of our application.
 Here are some ideas of the next steps in our development:
 - Implementing remaining interactions between users: conversations, messages, friends, profile customization.
 - Reworking our temporary database for conversations and users
-- reworking the interactors/request model.
+- Reworking the interactors/request model.
 - Rethinking the interface adapter layer as it currently violates Clean Architecture.

 After we finalize all the remaining fundamental components of our application, we can then turn our attention to transferring/implementing our app to an accessible format for users.
 Could include: